We found 12 internists who accept Medicare near Rochester, NH.

-Dr. Alexander Geller practices general internal medicine.
-Dr. Geller honors Medicaid and Medicare insurance.
-New patients are welcome to contact his office for an appointment.
-He trained at Caritas Carney Hospital for residency.
-He has received the following distinction: Doctor of Medicine, Diploma with Honors.
+Dr. Alexander Geller practices general internal medicine in Rochester, NH.
+For his professional training, Dr. Geller completed a residency program at Caritas Carney Hospital.
+He takes Medicaid and Medicare insurance.
+Dr. Geller has received the following distinction: Doctor of Medicine, Diploma with Honors.
+He welcomes new patients.

 Conditions / Treatments